Rithmatist (series): Sequel

 According to Sanderson, at least one other novel will be published in the Rithmatist series.
 The sequel is tentatively titled The Aztlanian.
-Brandon does not plan to work on it until he has finished the Alcatraz series.
+In 2018, Brandon wrote that he does not plan to work on it until he finished the Alcatraz series with the sixth book in that, which was published in 2022.
 One of the reasons Brandon hasn't worked on the sequel, yet, is that it will deal with Native American culture and he wants to be sure to treat the subject matter with due respect.

 Reception

 Patrick Ness wrote in The New York Times that "the world of the novel is nicely fleshed out", but "there is almost no action until the climax".
 The book was named one of the "Notable Children's Books of 2013" by the New York Times.